 - E v.
 NHS – Representing the claimant in a breach of contract claim concerning pension loss resulting from breach of the implied duty to inform about a valuable contractual right.

 - G v.
-Estate Agent – Representing the claimant in a claim for direct age discrimination and constructive dismissal.
+Estate Agent – Successfully represented the claimant in a claim for direct age discrimination and constructive dismissal arising from comments that the claimant, in her 60s, would be more suited to a ‘traditional estate agency’.

 - Sheredes School v Davies UKEAT 0196_16_1309 (13 September 2016) – Representing the school in successfully appealing an ET decision on unfair dismissal time limits.
 The claimant is currently awaiting the outcome of an application for permission to appeal to the Court of Appeal.
 HHJ Shanks described the case as being argued “with skill and enthusiasm”.